alanesq/CameraWifiMotion/README.md

       does not work !

-This is a Arduino IDE sketch to use one of the cheap (5ukp from eBay) ESP32 camera modules as a motion detecting security camera.
+This is a Arduino IDE or PlatformIO sketch to use one of the cheap (5ukp from eBay) ESP32 camera modules as a motion detecting security camera.
 It captures an image from the camera around 4 times a second, each time comparing this with the previous image looking for any changes.
 If significant change is detected it captures a higher res image and stores it in internal memory.